-After a successful career with Virgin, Rowan Gormley decided to start his own venture and, with 17 like-minded friends, he set up Naked Wines - an online wine business that allows the customers to call the shots.
-Rachel Miller reports
+After a successful career with Virgin, Rowan Gormley decided to start his own venture.
+With some like-minded friends, he set up Naked Wines - an online wine business that allows the customers to call the shots

 A long association with Richard Branson has given Rowan Gormley a taste for entrepreneurship.
 Rowan set up Virgin Direct (now Virgin Money) in 1995 and was the brains behind the launch of the One Account.
 He went on to set up Virgin Wines.

 Eventually, Virgin Wines was sold, and Rowan - and 17 colleagues - moved on.
 The plan was to set up a new type of online wine retailer.

 "We started work at the beginning of October and launched Naked Wines on December 1," he reveals.
 "I had the luxury of working with a group of people I knew extremely well.
 We sat down under a tree in my garden on a beautiful sunny day.
 We started with a clean sheet of paper, and straight away we had a clear picture of what we wanted to do differently."